HVAC Tips & Tricks9min read

 Better air quality

 While the air flowing through an HVAC system is filtered, sometimes particles like lint, dust, pollen, or pet dander can escape through the filters and back into your home.
-The dampers that control a zoned HVAC system make sure air is only diverted to the zone it’s intended for, so they help keep unwanted dirt and debris that escaped the filtration system from circulating throughout the entire house every time the HVAC system is turned on.
+The HVAC zoning dampers that control a zoned HVAC system make sure air is only diverted to the zone it’s intended for.
+This helps keep unwanted dirt and debris that escaped the filtration system from circulating throughout the entire house every time the HVAC system is turned on.

 How much does an HVAC zoning system cost?